 Wheatland's mountain backdrop and agricultural heritage

 Wheatland is in a valley at the base of the Laramie Mountains, within the shadow of Laramie Peak.
 "It's just a part of rural America with farming and rodeos.
-What Wyoming stands for," says Pat Hollingsworth, the owner of Western Sky's Family Diner.
+What Wyoming stands for," says Pat Hollingsworth, owner of Western Sky's Family Diner.
 She's lived here for nearly 30 years and says the town's been consistent.
 "It's pretty much stayed how everyone wants it: small."
-Wheatland's name comes from its earliest days, when a late 19th-century irrigation project transformed its desert-like landscape into farmland particularly known for, yes, wheat production.
+Wheatland's name comes from its earliest days, when a late 19th-century irrigation project transformed its desert-like landscape into farmland, particularly known for, yes, wheat production.
 Today, Wheatland is within the largest privately financed irrigation district in the United States, and a coal-powered plant provides its energy.
-Corner churches, "slow down, we love our children" signs, and family-friendly parks speak to Wheatland's neighborliness.
+Corner churches, "slow down, we love our children" signs and family friendly parks speak to Wheatland's neighborliness.
 The town also hosts various festivals and activities throughout the year.

 Parks with playgrounds, sports courts and room to roam

-Diners, delis and drinks serve up hometown flavor
+Diners, delis and drinks deliver hometown flavor

 A season for rodeos, poetry and outdoor movies